eericZ/datapacks/Convenient crafts/README.md

 ### Balancing

-Balancing (or making crtafting produce more resources), this includes rails because not only minecarts are slow but very expansive.
+Balancing (or making crafting produce more resources).

+This includes thing like rails because not only minecarts are slow but very expansive, signs because a cubic meter can surely make more than a half sign...